jahrWork/InDeWaG-software-tool/README.md

 A complete user manual is located under the folder "Standalone InDeWag Tool" > "doc"

+The InDeWag tool can be used with the following  methodology accessed by different menus:
+ 1) Sunshine study.
+ 2) Whole year energy balance: solar gains and energy demands.
+ 3) Steady and unsteady thermal simulation with different boundary conditions.
+ 4) Thermal building simulation.

 This work was supported by program
 Horizon 2020-EU.3.3.1.: Reducing energy consumption and carbon